VanderPloegR1/companion/Module-Development.md

 ## Testing

-In any case your module should be tested throughout at different stages of its life.
+In any case, your module should be tested throughout at different stages of its life.
 Off course you should use a linting tool which most code editors and IDEs offer.
 You should check the compatibility to the Companion core, especially to different versions of the configuration file.
 Some users may not have used Companion in a long time and their configuration file might look different then what you expect.
 And last but not least you should check **all** your actions with **all** the options and feedbacks and whatever with the real device.
 Most bugs we find are typos, which would have easily been detected be complete testing.
-Also please don't rely on simulations, often the real device reacts different than the simulator.
+Also please don't rely on simulations, often the real device reacts differently than the simulator.

 ... work in progress ...